danschmidtke/academic-kickstart/content/home/teaching.md

 +++

-I have taught the following university-level courses at Mcmaster University:
+I have taught the following university-level courses at McMaster University:

 ### Statistics for Language Research
 (2017, 2019, 2020, 2021).
 An introductory course to statistical methods custom-tailored to the needs of language researchers.
 This course provides an introduction to <a href="https://www.r-project.org/" target="_blank">R</a>, a free software environment for statistical computing and graphics.